ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

    ```
    {: codeblock}

-5. Confirm the new partition was created:
+5. Confirm that the partition was created:

    ```sh
    [jpmongehsm2] lunash:>partition list